 Here are some tips to provide emotional support during this time:

 Seeking emotional support can make the process smoother and help you move forward positively.
+For a detailed guide on Coping with Rehoming Stress: Guide for NZ Dog Owners, valuable resources are available.
 If you’re in need of guidance, check out Pet Rescue NZ’s contact page for more resources.

 Once the rehoming process is complete, it’s essential to take care of your own emotional health.
 Rehoming can be a significant life change, and it’s important to acknowledge your feelings and work through them.